rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/research-publications/papers/locations-in-the-neocortex-a-theory-of-sensorimotor-object-recognition-using-cortical-grid-cells.md

 The [HTM Forum](https://discourse.numenta.org/) is a great resource for further questions and discussion on HTM theory.
 The authors of this paper are active participants in the forum.

-In addition to this paper, we are publishing a higher level paper on the location-based framework for understanding the neocortex (LINK NEEDED).
+In addition to this paper, we are publishing a higher level paper on the [location-based framework for understanding the neocortex](/neuroscience-research/research-publications/papers/thousand-brains-theory-of-intelligence-companion-paper/).
 It discusses the idea of locations representations throughout the neocortex, and it proposes a mechanism for object compositionality by calculating "displacements" between grid cell representations.

 ### Q. What is next for this research?